 Chow Mein is a returning Steveston Salmon Festival favourite.
 PHOTO CREDIT: Steveston Salmon Festival.

-WILL THERE BE ANYWHERE TO GET OUT OF THE SUN—OR TAKE A BREATHER FROM THE CROWDS?
+IS THERE ANYWHERE TO TAKE A BREATHER FROM THE CROWDS?

-We recommend leaving the car at home.
+We strongly suggest leaving the car at home.
 The roads around Steveston will be full and some will be closed on the day.
-Parking will also be limited.
-The festival will be operating a free shuttle bus on July 1.
+Parking is also limited.
+However, the festival will be operating a free shuttle bus, covering two routes, on July 1.
+Details on the shuttle and other transportation information can be found here.

 The Richmond Discovery Shuttle parked outside of the Gulf of Georgia Cannery National Historic Site.